 Children with PTSD as a result of abuse have difficulty falling asleep.
 Their sleep is shallower all through the night because of the hypervigilance.
 They wake up many times during the night.
 When they wake up they become fearful.
 Is something dangerous about to happen?
 Was there a sound that woke them up?

-Children with disrupted sleep as a result of a past trauma are more likely to wet the bed.
+Children with disrupted sleep as a result of past trauma are more likely to wet the bed.
 They are also more likely to get up and check the house to see if they are safe.
 They may sleepwalk.
 They may have sudden awakenings as a result of the smallest of noise and it may be hard to get to sleep again after the awakenings.
 They often have nightmares and sometimes night terrors when they awaken suddenly screaming in fear.

 Now a lack of sleep at night makes the person with PTSD very tired the next day.
 They often get diagnosed with ADHD or Bipolar disorder.
 I question sometimes, with the clients I see, if a large amount of trauma they experienced in childhood did not cause the brain to grow and connections to form that resulted in the Bipolar condition.
-Since there is a genetic component to many mental illnesses, and children who have the genetic risk factor may also have parents who have a mental illness.
+Since there is a genetic component to many mental illnesses, and children who have a genetic risk factor may also have parents who have a mental illness.
 This is not an argument for taking more children away from parents.
 What I am suggesting is that we need more early intervention.
 Kids who grow up with PTSD may have trouble being appropriate parents and the problem gets passed on before it is recognized.